Big oil on the back foot in changing energy world

 But a new cycle is underway, distracting management from the task of getting oil out of the ground, eroding profit margins and, in some cases, confiscating large chunks of business.

-Witness BP’s constant political troubles in Russia with its 10-year old TNK-BP joint venture, Spanish group Repsol’s (REP.MC) loss of its Argentine division to nationalization this year, and the struggle all the big Western companies are having to get a profitable foothold in postwar Iraq.
+Witness BP’s constant political troubles in Russia with its 10-year old TNK-BP joint venture, Spanish group Repsol’s loss of its Argentine division to nationalisation this year, and the struggle all the big Western companies are having to get a profitable foothold in postwar Iraq.

 Developed nations play the same game.
 The United States, Australia and Canada have all blocked foreign resource industry takeovers on national interest grounds, and there are few governments that have not slapped extra taxes on oil companies without much warning.